polothy/go-math-tui/README.md

 Download the correct `*.tar.gz` file from [GitHub](https://github.com/polothy/go-math-tui/releases/latest).

-- If you have macOS with a M1, M2, etc (Apple Silicon / ARM), then download the one that ends with `darwin_arm64.tar.gz`.
+- If you have macOS with a M1, M2, etc processor (Apple Silicon / ARM), then download the file that ends with `darwin_arm64.tar.gz`.
-- If you have macOS with a Intel processor, then download the one that ends with `darwin_amd64.tar.gz`.
+- If you have macOS with a Intel processor, then download the file that ends with `darwin_amd64.tar.gz`.

 ## Install From Source